Dear Umami, Have I told you lately how much I love you?! Not a day goes by without you in my thoughts… and on my dinner plate!

-If you’re not up to speed on umami and its exquisite, savory taste, you should be.
-In addition to reading our blogs here at MSGdish.com, you can also start on an “umami learning journey” by checking out these videos:
+In addition to reading our blogs here at MSGdish.com, you can start on an “umami learning journey” by checking out these videos:

-Chef Chris Koetke is Vice President of both the Kendall College School of Culinary Arts and Laureate International Universities Center of Excellence in Culinary Arts.
+Chef Chris Koetke is Founder/Chief Consultant at Complete Culinary, LLC, and Dean of the Sun Valley Culinary Institute.
+He is a past Vice President of both the Kendall College School of Culinary Arts and Laureate International Universities Center of Excellence in Culinary Arts.
 In this video, “Umami and the Five Basic Tastes” he explains the fifth taste of umami and how the amino acid glutamate is picked up by receptors on the tongue, sending biological signals of “protein” to our brains.
 Chef Chris talks about the many sources of glutamate in foods – it’s one of the most abundant amino acids in our bodies and in our foods.